snabble/docs/api_pos_integration.md

 ## Workflow

-The integration of snabble into an Point of Sale software system (PoS) is implemented through a handover of an identifier from the snabble app to the PoS through a standard QR-Code.
+The integration of snabble into a Point of Sale software system (PoS) is implemented through a handover of an identifier from the snabble app to the PoS using a standard QR-Code.
 After the handover the PoS can fetch and process the checkout.
-Finally, it updates it with the outcome of the process.
+Finally, it updates it to reflect the outcome of the process.

-The QR-Code presented to the PoS by the user contains a string of the form
+The QR-Code presented by the user contains the identifier of the checkout process.
+It looks like this:
 ```
 snabble:752dd716-ec0c-11e8-8528-68f7286a148f
 ```